ericoporto/fgmk/docs/Markdown/Installation/Installation.md

 If your python/scripts folder is in your Windows PATH, you can omit the preceding `python -m` command, and just type `pip install fgmk` and then `fgmk`.

+#### Upgrading

+The easier way to upgrade your version of `fgmk` when a new one is released, is to type:

+    pip install --upgrade fgmk

+If for some reason it doesn't work, you can also try

+    pip uninstall fgmk
+    pip install -no-cache-dir fgmk

 ### Unix install and run